SooryaGeorge7/Dublin-Eats/README.md

 ### **Agile Planning**

+1. Agile development or planning were implemented using Github issues, milstones and project.
-1. User stories are implemented which identifies the necessary features and functions of the website.
+2. Issue were created for User stories which are implemented to identify the necessary features and functions of the website.
-2. Prioritzie User stories from high importance to least important.
-This is done using labels such as “must-haves”, “should-haves”, “could-haves”
+3. Prioritzie User stories from high importance to least important.
+This is done using labels such as “must-haves”, “should-haves”, “could-haves”.They were assigned story points according to complexity and difficulty.
-3. Categorize user stories further my having labels such as documentations for README and TESTING user stories.
+4. Categorize user stories further my having labels such as documentations for README and TESTING user stories.
-4. Break userstories into smaller tasks .
+5. Break userstories into smaller tasks .

 The must-have user stories were prioritized first.
 Certain other user stories were implemented based on time and complexity.
-Kanan board for the project can be viewed here
+Project Kanan board was used to track progress with user stories moving between Todo, In Progress and Done columns.The kanan board can be located [here]().
+All stories have acceptance critera and tasks are needs to be ticked off on the go as this will mark the story as complete.

+The user stories for email confirmation and password reset is left as backlog as these were not able to be implemented due to time constraints and they were not part of MVP or must-have tags

 ### **Userstories**